sylabs/singularity/e2e/README.md

-The fact that the testhelper.NoParallel() function returns its argument as its sole return value makes it handy to use in the construction of `testhelper.Tests` structs.
+The fact that the testhelper.NoParallel() function returns its argument as its sole return value makes it handy to use in the construction of `testhelper.Tests` maps.
 Here, for example, is the E2ETests() function of the "REMOTE" tests group (note that `testhelper.NoParallel` is assigned to the local variable `np` for the sake of brevity, another best practice in writing E2ETests() functions):